I have been contacted over the weekend by a number of constituents who are Thomas Cook employees.

 The government also intends to convene a cross-government taskforce to support employees, alongside local stakeholders.
 The taskforce will consider existing support schemes and will also monitor the impact on local businesses.

 I will keep you advised of developments and update this site with further guidance for employees as soon as this is available.
-If I can be of any further assistance in the meantime, please do not hesitate to get in touch with me by e-mail email@example.com or telephone 01606 861 300.
+If I can be of any further assistance in the meantime, please do not hesitate to get in touch with me by e-mail [email protected]ment.uk or telephone 01606 861 300.